Flying Squad Drill aboard USS America (LHA 6)

-250117-N-QR506-1062 PHILIPPINE SEA (Jan.
-17, 2025) Damage Controlman 2nd Class Jose Garcia, from San Diego, center, assigned to the forward-deployed amphibious assault ship USS America (LHA 6), briefs Sailors on entering a space during a flying squad drill, Jan.
-17. America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
+250123-N-QR506-1002 PHILIPPINE SEA (Jan.
+23, 2025) Sailors assigned to the forward-deployed amphibious assault ship USS America (LHA 6) don firefighting gear before entering a simulated casualty during a flying squad drill in the ship’s hangar bay, Jan.
+23. America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist Seaman Jeadan Andre)

 |Date Taken: